Esgrouviado/Hpfall/README.md

 # HP Disk Protection (Python)

-Refactored Python daemon for HP laptops that detects freefall events and parks the hard drive heads to reduce damage risk.
-Reimplements the original C logic with clearer structure, logging, and systemd integration.
+Python daemon for HP laptops that detects freefall events and parks the hard drive heads to reduce damage risk.

 Like HP 3D DriveGuard for Linux protects traditional Hard Disk Drives (HDDs) by using an integrated accelerometer to detect drops or severe jolts, temporarily "parking" the HDD's read/write heads and halting operations to prevent data corruption or damage to the drive.

 ## Key Features
 - Monitors `/dev/freefall` for motion / drop events